emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 This function gets as input:

 - `datapoint_id`: The ID of the current datapoint
-- `proteins`: A list of protein objects to be processed
+- `proteins`: A list of protein objects to be processed (defined in `hackathon_api.Protein`)
 - `input_dict`: A pre-filled dictionary containing the YAML definition for that data point
-- `msa_dir`: The directory with the MSA files
+- `msa_dir`: The directory with the precomputed MSA files

+For example input information see `hackathon_data/datasets/abag_public/abag_public.jsonl`.
+This information will be automatically converted to the above-specified objects.

 Each protein has attributes

 - `id`: The chain ID of the protein
 - `sequence`: The amino acid sequence of the protein
 - `msa`: The name of the MSA file within `msa_dir`

+Each data point contains three proteins with IDs: `"H"` (heavy chain segment), `"L"` (light chain segment), and `"A"` (antigen).

 The function should return a **list of tuples**, where each tuple contains: